ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 """
 type PageInfo {
   """
-  Indicates whether more edges exist following the set defined by the clients arguments.
+  Indicates whether more edges exist following the set defined by the client's arguments.
   """
   hasNextPage: Boolean!

   """
-  Indicates whether more edges exist prior the set defined by the clients arguments.
+  Indicates whether more edges exist prior to the set defined by the client's arguments.
   """
   hasPreviousPage: Boolean!